o3de/o3de.org/content/docs/userguide/texture-settings-editor.md

+description: ' Use the &ALYlong; &texture-settings; to work with texture assets. '
+slug: texture-settings-editor
+title: '&texture-settings;'
+---
 # Texture Settings Editor<a name="texture-settings-editor"></a>

 You can use the Texture Settings Editor to edit the texture settings for individual images\.
 This is useful if you are customizing your images for different platforms, such as PC and Android\.
 For example, you can specify compression scheme, mipmap generation parameters, alpha map combinations, and so on for images\.
 When you edit your texture settings for an image, the Texture Settings Editor generates a `.imagesettings` file to save your settings\.